LunaticBoxer75/Course-Registration-System/readme.md

 # Flipkart JEDI 4 - Group 4 Project

-This repo contains the UML diagrams for the WIP course management system project being constructed as a part of the JEDI Program for Flipkart Summer SWE Interns.
+This repo contains the Source code and UML diagrams for the WIP course management system project being constructed as a part of the JEDI Program for Flipkart Summer SWE Interns.

 ---
 ## Contributing Guidelines